 By the end of this course students will be able to:

-■ Recognise a variety of security issues and existential threats evident at a global level
+■ Recognise and critically evaluate a variety of security issues and existential threats that are salient, globally, regionally, and nationally

-■ Demonstrate a thorough knowledge and critical understanding of securitization literature and link that to the development of contemporary security concerns and threats
+■ Demonstrate a thorough knowledge and critical understanding of the various theoretical approaches to global security and link them to the evolution of contemporary security concerns and threats

 ■ Critically review key security documentation and policy focusing on specific and varied global security concerns